Christian Yelich Player Props: Brewers vs. Braves

-Christian Yelich -- hitting .390 in his past 10 games -- will be in action for the Milwaukee Brewers versus the Atlanta Braves, with Yonny Chirinos on the hill, on July 28 at 7:20 PM ET.
+Christian Yelich -- with a slugging percentage of .548 in his past 10 games, including two home runs -- will be in action for the Milwaukee Brewers versus the Atlanta Braves, with Bryce Elder on the hill, on July 29 at 7:20 PM ET.

-In his most recent appearance, he went 1-for-4 with a double against the Reds.
+In his previous game he had a hitless performance (0-for-5) against the Braves.

 Christian Yelich Game Info & Props vs. the Braves